Best email finder tools for sales and outreach in 2026

 Pricing & plans

-Apollo provides a free tier and paid plans governed by a credit and Fair Use policy.
-Export credits apply when sending data outside Apollo (CSV/CRM/API).
+Apollo offers a free tier and paid plans set by a credit and Fair Use policy.
+Export credits apply when you send data outside Apollo (CSV, CRM, or API).

-Review current caps—paying accounts can scale significantly, but exports and high-volume use should be modeled against team size.
+Review current caps.
+Paying accounts can scale a lot.
+Still, model exports and high-volume use against your team size.

 Reviews & testing notes

 Public ratings land around 4.5/5 on Capterra, with praise for filters and sequencing.
-In trials, having finder + outreach in one view sped up hand-offs.
+In trials, having finder and outreach in one view sped up hand-offs.

 As with any all-in-one, verify your required fields and export flow during a pilot.